SunainaR/skill-challenges/README.md

 <code>bundle exec rspec</code> run in the terminal will use the rspec version specified in gemfile.
 This is why good practice is to ensure gemfile is included within the respository.

+> RSpec expects to test classes, so we don't have to put the class name as a string following the descibe method.

 ## Single Method Program Design

 1. Desribe the problem, clarifying aspects of the user story if provided.